Phase diagram of the SU$(3)$ Fermi-Hubbard model with next-neighbor interactions: Model

 and

-where $E(N_\uparrow,N_\downarrow,N_0,L)$ is the ground-state energy for a system of size $L$, with $N_\uparrow$, $N_\downarrow$, and $N_0$ fermions.
-This ground-state energy was calculated using the density matrix renormalization group method (DMRG) with open boundary conditions~\cite{White-PRL92,Hallberg-AP06}.
-In our numerical calculations, we keep a discarded weight of $\sim10^{-7}$ within the dynamical block selection state (DBSS) protocol~\cite{Legeza-PRB03}, and several sweeps were performed until the ground-state energy converged to an absolute error of $10^{-3}$.
-The number of states kept per block was around $2800$.
+where $E(N_\alpha,N_\beta,N_\gamma,L)$ is the ground-state energy for a chain of size $L$, with $N_\alpha$, $N_\beta$, and $N_\gamma$ fermions.
+This ground-state energy was calculated using the density matrix renormalization group (DMRG) method ~\cite{White-PRL92,Hallberg-AP06,Schollwock-RMP05,Schollwock-AP11}.
+The numerical calculations reported here were obtained with our own code and then corroborated and extended with the Itensor library~\cite{itensor}.
+For the latter with open boundary conditions, we performed 40 sweeps, keeping a discarded weight of $\sim10^{-9}$, obtaining an absolute convergence of the energy of $10^{-5}$ or less.
+The maximum number of states kept per block was $3000$.
 Spin and charge structure factors obtained from density-density correlations can be used to differentiate different phases and can be written like this:

 and

 where $\langle\cdots\rangle\equiv\langle\psi_0|\cdots|\psi_0\rangle$, with $|\psi_0\rangle$ being the ground-state wave function.
 The Luttinger liquid parameter $K_{\rho}$ is given by: